nanos-world/nanos-world-sandbox/README.md

 ```

-### AddSpawnMenuItem (client side)
+### SpawnMenu.AddItem (client side)

 On the Client side, we will define how the Item will be displayed in the Spawn Menu, including it's label, tab, category, image and tutorials.

-*Note: you must call AddSpawnMenuItem from both client and server side.
+*Note: you must call SpawnMenu.AddItem from both client and server side.
 Each side has it's own parameters.*

 ```lua
 -- Adds a new item to the Spawn Menu